As an Amazon Associate Conductscience Inc earns revenue from qualifying purchases

 Manifestations are on the opposite side.
 The upper half of the face is less severely affected because the part of the facial nerve nucleus which supplies muscles of the upper half of the face is connected with both cerebral hemispheres.
 The part of the facial nerve nucleus which supplies muscles of the lower half of the face is connected only with the contralateral cerebral hemisphere.
-Smiling and other emotional movements are usually preserved in UMN lesion because there is a separate path for these movements.
+Smiling and other emotional movements are usually preserved in UMN lesions because there is a separate path for these movements.
 An upper motor neuron lesion may occur with a central nervous system event, such as a stroke.
-The patient will present with preserved ability to wrinkle forehead, but the corner of the mouth will deviate on the contralateral side.
+The patient will present with preserved ability to wrinkle the forehead, but the corner of the mouth will deviate on the contralateral side.

 Lower Motor Neuron Lesion

-The whole of the ipsilateral half of the face is affected.
+The whole ipsilateral half of the face is affected.
 Bell’s palsy is the most common cause of isolated lower motor neuron facial palsy.
 The lesion is in the facial canal.
 The facial nerve has a long route and gives off branches at various sites, the site of the lesion can be localized with considerable precision.

-- If the lesion is between the branch the stapedius muscle and internal auditory meatus, there is hyperacusis on the affected side, in addition to motor weakness and loss of taste.
+- If the lesion is between the branch of the stapedius muscle and internal auditory meatus, there is hyperacusis on the affected side, in addition to motor weakness and loss of taste.
 The geniculate ganglion can be infected by herpes zoster (Ramsay Hunt Syndrome).
-In addition to other features of facial palsy, there are vesicles in that part of the external auditory meatus which gets sensory supply from facial nerve.
+In addition to other features of facial palsy, there are vesicles in that part of the external auditory meatus which get sensory supply from the facial nerve.

 - If the lesion is in the internal auditory meatus, in addition to the features of facial nerve palsy, the eighth nerve is also paralyzed.